gillespilon/jupyter/broad_street_cholera_outbreak/readme.md

 ## In brevi

-It was a severe outbreak of cholera in 1854 in the Soho district of London, England.
-The outbreak killed 616 people over one month.
+There was a severe outbreak of cholera in 1854 in the Soho district of London, England, which killed 616 people over one month.
+Dr. John Snow and Reverence Henry Whitehead linked the outbreak to contaminated water, identified the index case, and stopped the outbreak by having the Broad Street water pump disabled.

 ## Data